ncrispino/old_website_from_scratch/_posts/2021-07-03-Presidential-Candidates-In-Congress.md

 also, ask how often in debates do candidates mention their bills? somehow research this?

-grammar -- congressmember? two words? capitalized? also, "I" vs. "We"-->
+grammar -- congressmember? two words? capitalized? also, "I" vs. "We" change font on summary bar graphs to match?-->